-- For comprehensive on-demand training on schizophrenia and additional resources visit www.nursinghomebehavioralhealth.org. - Information is also available in Appendix PP of the State Operations Manual (F-tags 658, 740, and 758) and the Minimum Data Set 3.0 Resident Assessment Instrument Manual.
+- For comprehensive on-demand training on schizophrenia and additional resources visit www.nursinghomebehavioralhealth.org. - Information is also available in Appendix PP of the State Operations Manual and the Minimum Data Set 3.0 Resident Assessment Instrument Manual.

 This material was prepared by the Center of Excellence for Behavioral Health in Nursing Facilities.
 This work is made possible by grant number 1H79SM087155 from the Substance Abuse and Mental Health Services Administration (SAMHSA).
 Its contents are solely the responsibility of the authors and do not necessarily represent the official views of the Substance Abuse and Mental Health Services Administration.